Maburidi/maburidi.github.io/index.md

 <h3>Hello! </h3>

 <p> Greetings!
 I'm Mohammed, a Ph.D. candidate at the University of California Merced (UCM), USA.
-My primary research interests are in graph/geometric machine learning and optimization.
-More specifically, I am utilizing Optimal Transport theory to metric learning and crafting Graph Neural Network (GNNs)-based solvers for combinatorial optimization problems. <br>
+My primary research interests lie in graph/geometric machine learning and optimization.
+Specifically, I employ Optimal Transport theory for metric learning and craft Graph Neural Network (GNNs)-based solvers for combinatorial optimization problems. <br>

-<p>I finished a master's in Applied Mathematics from UCM.
-I also hold another master's degree in Scientific Computing from An-Najah National University, and a bachelor's in Physics.
+<p> I completed my master's degree in Applied Mathematics at UCM.
+Additionally, I hold another master's degree in Scientific Computing from An-Najah National University, along with a bachelor's degree in Physics.
 My interdisciplinary journey unfolds at the intersection of science and innovation.
-I apply my methods on unraveling the intricacies of proteins, drugs, and small molecules, aiming not only to expand knowledge but also to revolutionize practical applications.<br>
+I apply my methods to unravel the intricacies of proteins, drugs, and small molecules, with the dual goal of expanding knowledge and revolutionizing practical applications. <br>